 Today, Awards undergo a four yearly review process as a requirement of the Fair Work Act.
 The primary objective of the review process is to reassess their relevance, resolve anomalies, and ensure that the Modern Awards objective of the Fair Work Act is met.

 Penalty rates can be a huge impediment when it comes to trading on weekends, not to mention public holidays, for small business owners.
-If the decision is to bring Sunday rates into line with Saturday rates, it will undoubtedly change the game for business owners and be a landmark decision that most employers will warmly welcome.
+On 23 February 2017, the Fair Work Commission (FWC) announced that Sunday and public holiday penalty rates in a number of Modern Awards in the hospitality and retail sectors will be reduced.
+The decision is to bring Sunday rates into line with Saturday rates, will undoubtedly change the game for business owners and be a landmark decision that most employers have warmly welcomed.

 Excessive annual leave.